abipster/CasaEsperta/docs/r-pi.md

 ```

 ### Reverse-Proxy
-To reverse-proxy it, edit the file [app-pihole.toml](../main_server/docker/traefik/app-pihole.toml) to reflect the Raspberry Pi's IP and replace example.pt with your domain. then copy the file to `~/docker/traefik/rules/app-pihole.toml` and navigate to https://pihole.example.pt.
+To reverse-proxy it, edit the file [app-pihole.toml](../main_server/docker/traefik/app-pihole.toml) to reflect the Raspberry Pi's IP and replace example.pt with your domain.
+Then copy the file to `~/docker/traefik/rules/app-pihole.toml` and navigate to https://pihole.example.pt.

 ## [Zigbee2Mqtt](https://www.zigbee2mqtt.io/)
 To learn how to flash Zigbee coordinators and routers, go read the linked documentation.